datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/host-crd.md

 * The `X-Forwarded-Proto` header is honored when determining whether a request is secure or insecure.
 For more information, see "Load Balancers, the `Host` Resource, and `X-Forwarded-Proto`" below.
 * ACME challenges with prefix `/.well-known/acme-challenge/` are always forced to be considered insecure, since they are not supposed to arrive over HTTPS.
 * Ambassador Edge Stack provides native handling of ACME challenges.
 If you are using this support, Ambassador will automatically arrange for insecure ACME challenges to be handled correctly.
 If you are handling ACME yourself - as you must when running Ambassador Open Source - you will need to supply appropriate Host resources and Mappings to correctly direct ACME challenges to your ACME challenge handler.

+## Associating `Mapping`s with `Host`s

+A `Mapping` will only be associated with a `Host` if at least one of the following is true:

+- The `Mapping` specifies a `host` attribute that matches the `Host` in question.
+- The `Host` specifies a `selector` that matches the `Mapping`'s Kubernetes `label`s.
+   - Only label selectors are supported.
+   - Prior to 2.0.0, a `Host` in which no `selector` was specified would have a default `selector`; this is no longer the case.

+If neither of the above is true, the `Mapping` will not be associated with the `Host` in question.
+This is intended to help manage memory consumption with large numbers of `Host`s and large numbers of `Mapping`s.

 ## Load balancers, the Host resource, and `X-Forwarded-Proto`